Spiff2001/Cartpole_reinforcement/README.md

 This project has two main exectuable files: driverCode_final.py and simulateTrainedModel.py.
 The former generates and trains neural network models using the **Adam optimizer** and the **Mean Squared Error loss function, ** before saving them as high-density files in the native .keras format.

 NOTE: although running the driverCode training file will create a new keras file if the file has not already been created, the function will otherwise **overwrite** any saved model data---please make sure you aren't accidentally destroying your trained networks!
+Currently, the function is set to write to and save as model_simulation.keras.

 The second file, simulateTrainedModel.py, generates a render window so that you can see your trained neural network perform in real time and compare its behavior to a fully random set of actions: the random simulation will initialize first, followed by the saved model of your choice.

-The final submission form of this project will include a file called "trained_simulation.keras," which will be a neural net trained for roughly one day, queued up to run as the simulated model.
+As of final submission, this repository also contains a neural net file "trained_simulation.keras," which has been trained for 100 episodes.
+This is also the network that will display when running the simulate model function.

 In working on this project, I've learned a lot about the nuts and bolts of generative AI work: features like the epsilon-greedy approach for exploratory learning and the concepts of action and observation spaces have been crucial.
 Additionally, I've gotten to get a closer look at the standard trials and tribulations of setting up a neural net from a pre-trained model, as I initialize new environments with existing data and implement Q value prediction functions.